Cambridge District Scout Archive

 Patrol names have gently altered through the years.
 No local rules have been located although the patterns may be stronger than just trends.
 The clear influences are BPs original sketches, the badges available and the 1949 book on Senior Patrol names.

-No District wide list of patrol names has been found.
+No District – wide list of patrol names has been found.
 Much of the following observations are taken from the lists of Guides, Rangers, Scouts and Senior Scout patrols competing in the ‘???
-Query’ trophy and other Patrol competitions..
+Query’ trophy and other Patrol competitions.
 (This is the title of the competition not a residual note to the compiler.)
-The patrols quoted are examples of the range.
+The patrols quoted in the body of the work are examples of the range.
+A full list of badges available can be found at the bottom of the page and this is being updated as new sources name patrols.
+Many of the names used in Cambridge without official badges are also recorded.
+When patrols were designated by shoulder ribbons the creation of new patrols was easier than later when badges were centrally provided.

 From the 1911 Scouting for Boys BP wrote ‘It is a good plan to choose only birds and animals in your district’.
 Thus we find in 1911

-- Kangaroo patrol 1st Cambridge which did appear in the emblems (below)
+- Kangaroo patrol in the 1st and 13th Cambridge, which did appear in the emblems (below and a complete version at bottom of the page)

 C. 1920 ‘Then as woodcraft ideas spread we gave up exotic patrol names and used those of native birds and spread whose calls would be “natural”, we thought, so Lions became Owls; Wolves became Pewits and the rattlesnake call (“rattle a pebble in a potted meat tin”) vanished in-to history.’
 WTT Archaeology 1978

-Those not yet recorded in Cambridge from the emblems sketched by BP include Cobra, Merlin, Tiger, Wolf (which are still available as patrol badges) and Mongoose, Cat, Jackal, Peacock, Horse, Bear, Stork, Hyena, Ram, Hippo, Rattle snake, and Wild Boar.
+Those not yet recorded in Cambridge from the emblems sketched by BP include Merlin, (which is still available as a patrol badges) and Mongoose, Cat, Jackal, Bear, Hyena and Rattlesnake.

 A list of all the flashes and badges depicted by www.scoutcollecting.co.uk are at the bottom of the page.
 It is not clear if this is a full list badges available in each era.